aspose-words/Aspose.Words-Documentation/en/cpp/faq/_index.md

 {{% alert color="primary" %}}

-You can find more detailed information about converting a document in the [“Convert a Document”](/words/cpp/convert-a-document/) documentation section.
+You can find more detailed information about converting a document in the [Convert a Document](/words/cpp/convert-a-document/) documentation section.

 {{% /alert %}}